 P.S.
 There’s a million ideas that you could sub in for this tip.
 Perfumes and colognes would also work, brainstorm ideas to make this one unique to the two of you.

-Notice while you’re on the search for a photographer if their website has great candid photos alongside beautiful portraits.
+To help you in your searches, notice while you’re on the hunt for a photographer if their website has great candid photos alongside beautiful portraits.
 If they use language like “documentary-style photographer,” “candid moments,” “lifestyle,” or “photojournalism”.

 You’re way more likely to remember things you repeat to others than things you don’t.
 So repeat repeat repeat!